 If a loved one has recently passed away, our team sends their sincere condolences for your loss.
-You’re undoubtedly grieving, and you may also have pressing questions about what to do next.
+You’re undoubtedly grieving and may have pressing questions about what to do next.

 At DeMayo Law Offices, we help families find their footing after an accident or tragic loss.
-The information below may be able to help you navigate the next steps and more.
+The information below may be able to help you navigate your next steps.

 Following the death of a loved one, your family will need to make arrangements with a mortuary or crematorium.
 You should also contact the county coroner and make arrangements to handle the care of dependents and/or pets.